-In 2011, Kazakhstan adopted the Law on Mediation.
-Under the Law on Mediation, parties have the right to resolve the following types of disputes through mediation if they agree to do so: (i) civil, labor, family and other types of disputes involving individuals and legal entities; and (ii) disputes concerning certain minor criminal offenses and misdemeanors.
+In 2011, Kazakhstan adopted the Law on Mediation.84 Under the Law on Mediation, parties have the right to resolve the following types of disputes through mediation if they agree to do so: (i) civil, labor, family and other types of disputes involving individuals and legal entities; and (ii) disputes concerning certain minor criminal offenses and misdemeanors.
 Mediation cannot be used for disputes involving state organizations or incapacitated persons.
-However, from July 2021, the mediation can be used for the settlement of disputes relating to the challenge of actions/decisions of the state authorities that are considered by administrative courts.
+However, from July 2021, mediation can be used to settle disputes relating to the challenge of actions/decisions of the state authorities that are considered by administrative courts.